PAPRIKA (2006) | ANIME REVIEW & ANALYSIS

 Satoshi Kon was, without a doubt, one of the most creative and inventive anime directors of all time, and his passing was an equally devastating loss to the community.
 His legacy will never be forgotten, and his work has already proven to stand the test of time.

-Those of us who was there when Paprika first aired, will forever remember.
+Those of us who were there when Paprika first aired will forever remember.
 Everyone else should do themselves a favor and pick up a copy of Kon’s anime masterpiece today.
-The Blu-ray version has become very affordable on both sides of the Atlantic, and HD perfectly compliments the fantastic imagery.
+The Blu-ray version has become very affordable on both sides of the Atlantic, and HD perfectly complements the fantastic imagery.
 Available from Sony Pictures Home Entertainment.

 Resources Anime News Network: Interview - Satoshi Kon